 Buy Clean California ACT (AB262)

 Enacted in October 2017, California’s Buy Clean California Act (Assembly Bill 262) requires the state’s Department of General Services, by January 1, 2019, to establish a maximum acceptable global warming potential (GWP) for certain “eligible materials” (carbon steel rebar, flat glass, mineral wool board insulation, and structural steel).
 These items are required at this time in order to perform work for the Department of Transportation.
-Included in that list is also aggregates, asphalt, and concrete, however these requirements have been delayed for now, but as an industry, contractors should be getting ready for when they are implemented.
+Included in that list also aggregates, asphalt, and concrete, however, these requirements have been delayed for now, but as an industry, contractors should be getting ready for when they are implemented.

 Life Cycle Assessment (LCA)

 LCA sustainability is the starting point for any product to be assessed as a method to evaluate the environmental effects associated with any given industrial activity for the initial gathering of raw materials from the earth to the point at which all residuals are returned to the earth, typically known as, from the cradle to grave.
-Once an LCA is established on each end user product, you can then take the formulation of each LCA and that makes up mix proportions of asphalt and concrete and create an EPD.
+Once an LCA is established on each end-user product, you can then take the formulation of each LCA that makes up mix proportions of asphalt and concrete and create an EPD.

 Environmental Product Declaration (EPD)

 EPD sustainability informs us about a product’s potential environmental and human health impact.
 The EPD is produced on each placed product, whether aggregate, asphalt, or concrete, on the basis of LCA calculations, and provided a quantitative basis for comparison of the products’ service life.
 Some compare this to a nutrition label on food products and how each ingredient affects the total mixture.
 In the future, a contractor must provide an EPD for each mix prior to its acceptance of use in the project.